 We also welcome suggestions of relevant events around the country, and of plays, films, radio programmes and art installations that are uplifting.
 Please contact us here.

 To sign up for this Special Interest Area, please subscribe to our newsletter – www.livingspirit.org.uk/newsletter.
 You will then be given an option to sign up to the SIA.
-You will then be given access to our Arts and Spirituality Facebook group when it is set up in 2017.
+You will then be asked whether you wish to join our Arts and Spirituality private Facebook group.

 Art as disruptive and prophetic intervention – a blog post about two powerful art installations at St James’s Church, Piccadilly.

 Poetry and Spirit

 Reading and writing poetry can release things within us that are waiting to be expressed.
 We have a Poetry and Spirit section, which includes the work of poets who manage to capture life in a certain way.
 Some share themselves and their processes for readers to explore.
 The section is edited by Linda Courage.

 Tuesday 20 November 2018 10-4pm Creativity and Reflection – a taster day with Linda Courage.
 Details at: http://www.livingspirit.org.uk/events/

 19 September 2015.
 Selby, N. Yorks.
 The day was led by Linda Courage, coordinator of the LSC Arts & Spirituality Special Interest Area, exploring our heart’s affections and imagination using the arts.

 Abbey of the Arts – www.abbeyofthearts.com.
 Transformative living through contemplative & expressive arts.
 To watch their Monk Manifesto Meditation (8 Principles for being a Monk in the World), go to www.abbeyofthearts.com/about/monk-manifesto/monk-manifesto-visual-meditation.